jmcerrejon/piko/README.md

 ## Introduction

 **PIKO** is an AI designed to harness the collective intelligence of trillions of flies.
-This `README` will guide you through the process of setting up and using _PIKO_.
+This _README_ will guide you through the process of setting up and using _PIKO_.

 ## Installation

 ### Install Requirements?
 It's not necessary!

-The script will install the necessary dependencies when It's run for the first time. 🤯
+The script will install the necessary dependencies when it runs for the first time. 🤯

 ## Setting Up